Yonle/nip07_polyfill/README.md

 ## nip07_polyfill
-An drop in replacement when NIP-07 addon is not detected.
+A drop in replacement when NIP-07 addon is not detected.

 ## Loading the script
 You will also need to load [nostr-tools](https://npmjs.com/nostr-tools) script in order to use this polyfill